QBZ-95: Ammunition

-Operation
+Magazine

 Magazines are inserted into the magazine well, which is located to the rear of the pistol grip.
 The magazine is inserted front-first into the well so that the notch on the front of the magazine is retained in the well.
 The magazine is then "rocked" into place by rotating the rear of the magazine upwards into the well (in a manner similar to the AK-47 series) until the magazine latch to the rear of the well is engaged.
 To release the magazine, the magazine release is pressed rearward, and the magazine pivoted forward and disengaged from the front recess.

+Firing mechanism

 The QBZ-95 uses a linear striker-firing mechanism, where a spring-loaded firing pin and linear hammer fires the chambered cartridge; most post-World War II military rifles use a rotating hammer firing mechanism.
 The firing mechanism and trigger are inspired by the vz.
 58, but with noticeable differences.
 The QBZ-95's striker piece has a more complex shape.
 Furthermore, the QBZ-95 uses in-line main and striker springs using the same spring guide rod, instead of two parallel springs.

 The charging handle is located under the integral carrying handle, similar to early versions of the AR-10.
 To chamber a round and charge the weapon, the handle is pulled fully to the rear and then released forward to bring a round into the chamber.
 It is then ready to fire.
 On the later variants, if the bolt is held open, the charging handle will be locked in the rear position under the carrying handle.
 One can either use the finger to pull the charging handle to the rear fully or press the bolt release button located behind the magazine latch to release the bolt, one feature the previous design lacks.